Xapher/CoolPixControl/README.md

 # CoolPixControl
-A Winforms application to control A Nikno CoolPix camera from your pc (Currently known to work with L840 version, Unsure if it'll work with others)
+A Winforms application to control A CoolPix camera from your pc (Currently known to work with L840 version, Unsure if it'll work with others.
+I do not know if the other varients use the same codes/Networking protocols.
+I am not responible any possible damages.)